aalto-mediacode/faceTrackingExample/README.md

 # faceTrackingTest
 This is a simple example for the ofxFaceTracker addon.
+Click the image to watch a video tutorial.

 [![ofxFaceTracker Example](http://img.youtube.com/vi/ROb_Dt9gkv8/0.jpg)](http://www.youtube.com/watch?v=ROb_Dt9gkv8 "ofxFaceTracker Example")